Super Summer Sale – only €38

 *Groups of 12 people or more will not be accepted, even if the group make separate bookings.
 This is to ensure that everyone else on the bus can enjoy a good time.

 0650 Start boarding outside Dublin City Gallery The Hugh Lane.
 Taking you to all the stops other companies go but also to unique stops on a Cliffs of Moher tour that no other company will take you!

 0700 Leave Parnell Square North and head to the west of Ireland, yes, we are taking you from the east to the west of Ireland in one day, showing you as much as possible in one day.
 Our well trained guides will tell you about Irish legend, myths and history so that you understand why Ireland look and function the way it does.

-Because we want to both show you as much as possible in one day and make your bus trip as nice as possible, we stop in Athlone.
-For a toilet break and also as a photo stop at Athlone Castle.
-After getting a coffee and snack, we will stop for a picture at Athlone Castle next to the river Shannon.
+Because we want to both show you as much as possible in one day and make your bus trip as nice as possible, we stop in Athlone for a toilet break and for getting a coffee and snack to break up the drive.

 GALWAY (self explore)

 The charming old world city of Galway is our next stop.
 After showing you a bit of Galway, we will let you explore this charming little city by yourself.
 Taking in the cobbled street, castles and buskers that make Galway popular as a stop on a Cliffs of Moher tour.
 It’s hard to imagine how Galway managed to keep its old world charm during the fast expansion it saw during the 1990’s

 Walking down shop street you might see some amazing buskers plying their trade.Despite being a small city, Galway is well cemented into Irish history.
 Even Christopher Columbus ones visited Galway.
 Not to mention it is the birth place of the world famous Claddagh ring.The Spanish arch and Lynch’s Castle are two of the must see attractions on the early part of this Cliffs of Moher tour from Dublin.